-The bottom line of the cost of Google AdWords is that you only pay when the ad campaigns are working for you.
+The bottom line of the cost of Google Ads is that you only pay when the ad campaigns are working for you.

-Google AdWords is free to sign up for, and you will only pay when someone clicks on your ad, calls you or visits your site.
+Google AdWords is also known now as Google Ads and it’s free to sign up for and you will only pay when someone clicks on your ad, calls you or visits your site.

-How much you spend on Google AdWords completely depends on you and a number of other factors.
-Set your own budget from less than hundreds a month to upwards of tens of thousands, depending on what you want to accomplish and how much you are comfortable spending.
+How much you spend on Google Ads completely depends on you and a number of other factors.
+Set your own budget from a few hundreds a month to upwards of tens of thousands, depending on what you want to accomplish and how much you are comfortable spending.

 Don’t be overwhelmed at the potential expense.
 There really is a PPC ad campaign cost level that will work for you and your budget.
 The bottom-line cost is determined by you and what industry you are wanting to advertise.
 Keep your focus on the end results and your rate of return in drawing customers to your company.